Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 ## Create AKS Cluster

 Create an AKS cluster using the az aks create command with the --enable-addons monitoring parameter to enable Container insights.
-The following example creates an autoscaling, availability zone enabled cluster named myAKSCluster:
+The following example creates an autoscaling, availability zone enabled cluster.

 This will take a few minutes.